Where to stay in Porto Velho – A guide to the capital of the Rondonia state

 The City Center is the best area to stay in Porto Velho since, apart from offering different entertainment sites, it has hotels ranging from high costs to very cheap, ideal to meet the needs of all travelers.

-Why we love this area for a stay in Porto Velho:
+Why is this a recommended area to stay in Porto Velho, Brazil:

 - Old Town